Rejean-McCormick/SemantiK_Architect/docs/FRONTEND_API.md

 ## 6. Integration guidelines

 * Use `nlg.api.generate` or `NLGSession.generate` as the only entry points for frontend or service code.
-* Construct frames using the models in `semantics.types` (e.g. `BioFrame`, `EventFrame`) or via your own JSON → frame conversion based on those types.
+* Construct frames using the models in `semantics.types` (e.g. `BioFrame`, `EventFrame`, and the other frame families listed above), or via your own JSON → frame conversion based on those types.
+* Always set a meaningful `frame_type` string on your frames to identify the frame family; this is how the router selects the appropriate family engine.
 * Prefer `GenerationOptions` to control output style and length; low-level morphological or discourse behavior is handled internally by engines and the router.
 * Treat `debug_info` as optional and implementation-specific; do not rely on it for core functionality.
-* For now, treat `EventFrame` and other non-bio frames as **experimental** until their engines are wired.
+* For now, treat `EventFrame` and all non-biography frame families as **experimental** until their engines are wired.
 The biography pipeline is the reference implementation.

 This frontend API is intentionally thin: it presents a simple, stable surface over a complex multilingual NLG stack while keeping internal modules flexible and evolvable.